 The Netherlands Mobility Panel (MPN) studies trends in the travel behaviour of a fixed group of individuals and households over a long period.
-This research is carried out by a team of researchers from KiM Netherlands Institute for Transport Policy Analysis (Ministry of Infrastructure and the Environment).
+This research is carried out by a team of researchers from KiM Netherlands Institute for Transport Policy Analysis (Ministry of Infrastructure and Water Management).

 New insights in our daily mobility

 The Netherlands Mobility Panel investigates how Dutch people travel, and how this changes over the years.
 Recently, this has produced new insights.

 Take Ahmed and Anna.
 They’ve just moved to a larger house, with a garden.
 That’s nice for their toddler, but now they both have to go to work by car.

 Because of this, they’re now regularly stuck in traffic jams.

 - 1 in 7 Dutch people is stuck in traffic at least once a week.

 - while 36% are irritated by it.

 Marcel isn’t affected by traffic